gallayl/react-typescript-boilerplate/README.md

 ## Package content

-- An example _Hello World_ React SPA with sensenet repository login, written in Typescript ✨
+- An example _Hello World_ React SPA written in Typescript ✨
 - An example Jest test with Enzyme 👓
 - Preconfigured Webpack build 🧱
 - prettier and eslint 💅